This article relates to the Kisi Reader Pro 1 as seen here.

 2. The LED light on the front of the Kisi Reader Pro is blue but when I tap a card against it, the lights turn red

-This could mean certain settings are not set right:
+Blue LED lights indicate the reader is online.
+The red LED is an error, which could mean certain settings are not set right:

 1. Card not activated